Swimming in a hot volcano? A trip to Askja

 Life in the desert

 As we wind back to Modrudalar, curving around Herdubreid -Iceland’s beloved ‘Queen of Mountains’, we take in our final slices of this extraordinary landscape.
 Elizabet points out one last rock in the distance.
-“That’s where Oblivion was filmed a few months ago.
+“That’s where Oblivion was filmed.
 Tom Cruise was flown in by helicopter every day, but the crew stayed with us at the farm and the surrounding area of Myvatn lake.” she tells us.
 Stuart suggests she should do tours of the film set for tourists, to cash in on the Hollywood glamour.
 “Like New Zealand did with Lord of The Rings once Peter Jackson had finished using it for a film set.”
 We are all silent for a moment as we think about that, gazing around this giant Icelandic sci-fi set, which allows you to visit an alien place, and feel part of another world.

 This post is part of our 2012 Adventure Islands Season.
 We spent summer 2012 visiting Northern Europe, Iceland and The Faroes, exploring the wilder parts of these adventure islands, reporting on attractions and activities on offer to adventure seeking families.
 We’re grateful to DFDS Seaways and Smyril Line for their support in getting us to Europe, Iceland and The Faroes.
 And to Berghaus and Thule who have helped equip us for the journey.

 Thanks especially to Elisabet at Fjalladrýd in Mödrudalur for her jeep, driving and expert guiding which enabled us to bring you this story.
+If you enjoy wild swimming check out our post of top wild swimming tips for beginners.

 You can follow our progress on The Family Adventure Project Punkt and get some exclusive behind the scenes photos and video of our journey.